-This curry is made with bone-in chicken cooked in a thick tomato-based gravy with yogurt and cashew or almond paste.
-The slow-cooked bhuna masala gives the curry its rich flavour and signature grainy texture.
+Chicken Changezi curry is made with bone-in chicken cooked in a thick tomato-based gravy with yogurt and cashew or almond paste.
+Serve it with naan, roti, or paratha for a comforting meal.
 Serve with naan, roti, or paratha.

-Why You'll Love Old Delhi Style Chicken Changezi
+Quick Look: Old Delhi Style Chicken Changezi

 About this Recipe

-Fun Fact: This Chicken Changezi recipe is believed to be named after Genghis Khan (Changez Khan in India).
+😎Fun Fact: This Chicken Changezi recipe is believed to be named after Genghis Khan (Changez Khan in India).
 Though he never visited India, Central Asian cooking styles brought by Mongols and later the Mughals influenced dishes around Delhi.
 Over time, these techniques evolved into the rich and creamy Chicken Changezi we know today.

 Jump to: